 Chipped tooth.
 Gap you’ve noticed for years.
 Discoloration that whitening can’t touch.
-Dental bonding handles all of it — but you want to know the cost before you sit in the chair.
+Dental bonding handles all of it.
+But you want to know the cost before you sit in the chair.

 This guide covers what dental bonding costs in Nashville in 2026, what drives your price up or down, how insurance and financing work, and how bonding stacks up against veneers and crowns.
 We also clear up the “composite bonding vs. dental bonding” question so you know what you’re paying for.